 Catalonia’s capital Barcelona is home to Spain’s second busiest airport, with 37.6 million passengers last year, second only to Madrid.

 Its port is the nation’s third busiest after Algeciras and Valencia, according to the World Shipping Council.

 IT HAS POWERFUL SEPARATIST PARTIES

-The "Together for a Yes" joint list, uniting regional president Artur Mas's conservative CDC party with left-wing and civil groups, won 62 seats in the regional assembly in Sunday's election and the radical left-wing separatist group CUP won 10.
+The “Together for a Yes” joint list, uniting regional president Artur Mas’s conservative CDC party with left-wing and civil groups, could win over half the seats in the 135-seat Catalan parliament if it joins forces with the separatist anti-capitalist party CUP, according to polls.